 Contact the firm and they will help curate appropriate talents for your project.
 The project can then be managed within Contently’s online workspace.
 However, the entire thing is very expensive.
 In fact, Contently (and Newscred) command the most premium prices on this list.

-Founded in 2008 in the US, Newscred is another famous solution to help you handle content marketing campaigns.
-Like Contently, Newscred can help you find appropriate freelance journalists and content writers to work with inside of its platform, but this will almost surely come at a price that’s affordable only to large, blue-chip enterprises.
+Founded in 2008 in the US, Welcome (formerly NewsCred) is another famous solution to help you handle content marketing campaigns.
+Like Contently, Welcome can help you find appropriate freelance journalists and content writers to work with inside of its platform, but this will almost surely come at a price that’s affordable only to large, blue-chip enterprises.
 SMEs and startups may want to look elsewhere.